Mystery objects falling from the sky may be spider ‘balloons’

 Shifts in the atmosphere’s electric fields are also suspected to be factors for when spiders weave balloons, he added.

-Banks said there are between 45,000 – 50,000 species of spiders on the planet, and they play an important role in keeping an ecological balance.
+Banks said there are 45,000 to 50,000 species of spiders on the planet, and they play an important role in keeping an ecological balance.